© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Lockleys Roman villa is a scheduled monument protected by Historic England under reference 1015581.
 View the official record →

-Lockleys Roman villa is a Romano-British settlement site located in Hertfordshire, dating to the Roman period.
+Lockleys Roman villa is a Romano-British domestic establishment located near Welwyn in Hertfordshire, dating to the Roman period of occupation in Britain.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1015581.

 Lockleys Roman villa is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1015581.